CosmWasm/wasmd/CONTRIBUTING.md

 ### Testing

-Tests can be executed by running `make test` at the top level of the Cosmos SDK repository.
+Tests can be executed by running `make test` at the top level of the wasmd repository.

 ### Pull Requests